 The Company in December 2012 filed for a renunciation of Canadian Exploration Expenses ("CEE") of \$3,940,786 and \$1,864,693 under the so-called look-back rule for a total of \$5,805,479.
 Following an audit conducted by Canadian Revenue Agency ("CRA") during 2017, CRA disallowed amounts totalling \$5,805,479 on the basis that the Company commenced mining and or commercial production in mid-2012 with the result that the CEE cannot be renounced.
-The CRA's position is completely not in keeping with the facts and the Company intends to vigorously dispute it.
-The Company filed a Notice of Objection on July 19, 2018 in the manner and within the time prescribed by the Income Tax Act (Canada).
+The CRA's position is completely not in keeping with the facts and the Company is vigorously disputing the claim.
+The Company filed a notice of objection in the manner and within the time prescribed by the Income Tax Act on July 19, 2018 (Canada).
+The Company's legal counsel has had several discussions with the Appeals Officer assigned to this matter during December 2018.